emp-code/PostVault/README.md

 Clients are expected to use client-side encryption, but upload requests must also contain a key for the server-side ChaCha20 encryption, ensuring no data is ever stored unencrypted.
 For downloads, clients are required to decrypt the data themselves.

-The server supports up to 4096 users with 65,536 files per user, with each file up to 64 GiB.
+The server supports up to 4096 users with 65,536 files per user, with each file up to 1 TiB.

 PostVault uses the [libsodium](https://libsodium.org) cryptography library.